Fungal Nails

 Causes of Fungal Nails

-Fungal nail infections are opportunistic, which means that the fungal cells are given the right conditions to start an infection.
-There are multiple causes and risk factors of fungal nail infections and are often difficult to determine.
+Fungal nail infections are opportunistic, so you have to give the fungi the right conditions to start an infection.
+There are multiple causes and risk factors of fungal nail infections, which are often difficult to determine.

 Causes and risk factors of fungal nails include: